Does it feel like you’re constantly putting off vacation? I know the feeling. My “To Do” list is forever growing.

 Most of us spend majority of our hours inside – working in an office, taking care of bills, cooking dinner for our families and so on.

-Outside, we soak up sunshine that is packed with Vitamin D, which helps keep bones strong, increases immunity and raises serotonin levels.
+Outside, we soak up sunshine that is packed with Vitamin D, one of the vitamins our bodies need; Vitamin D helps keep bones strong, increases immunity and raises serotonin levels.
 Serotonin increase feelings of happiness and positivity, so it’s important for mental health, especially for anyone fighting depression.

 When we travel, we finally get to spend far more time outside, hitting the beach, playing in the park, exploring the outdoors and soaking up all that Vitamin D!

 2. Learn new things and increase brain health.

 As we get older, it’s vital to continue learning.
 This is not just speculative; science has shown learning keeps our brain sharp and improves our memory.